Jane2019/Exploration/Gradient descent/README.md

 # Linear regression and Gradient descent

-This project takes a dataset that has 16 features and try to build a multivariant linear regression by:
+This project takes a house price dataset in Boston that has 16 features and try to build a multivariant linear regression by:

 * Direct solution by solving the formula

-* Using cost function

 * Find solution by gradient descent